Reading time: 3 minutes

 We’ve emphasised the key part of that statement.

-While it may seem obvious that higher fees will eat into overall returns, focusing on fees alone can be a simplistic view that overlooks important factors that impact investment returns.
+While it may seem obvious that higher fees will eat into overall returns, focusing on fees alone overlooks important factors that impact investment returns.
 The PC report admits the relationship between fees and net returns is a contentious issue, often related to ‘active’ versus ‘passive’ investment management.

 Are you with a top performing super fund?Click here to compare more than 90 Australian super funds, including returns, fees, features, awards and more.

 SuperGuide has been given access to some compelling data from industry analyst SuperRatings that suggests some lower fee accounts can produce lower returns too.
-But, and it’s a big but, just because your fund has lower fees doesn’t mean that your net return will be better for it.
+But, and it’s a big but, just because your fund has lower fees doesn’t necessarily mean your net return will be better for it.

-In the table below, funds A, B and C are the funds with the lowest fees, and funds D, E and F are the funds that produce the highest net benefit.
+In the table below, funds A, B and C are the funds with the lowest fees, and funds D, B and E are the funds that produce the highest net benefit.
 You will notice that Fund B scored the quinella, that is, it had the second lowest fees and the second highest net benefit rank.
 Yes Virginia, there is a Santa Claus.

 Top 3 Lowest fees and top 3 best performance over a 10-year period

 Source: SuperRatings. *Fees, Earnings and Net Benefit are the aggregate amounts over the 10 year period to 31 December 2020.
 Rankings are based on Balanced options (defined by SuperRatings as having 60% to 76% growth assets).

 According to SuperRatings’ analysis the funds that charged the lowest fees generally showed underperformance in relation to their investment earnings.
-For example, Fund A which charged the lowest fees during the ten year period, produced investment earnings ranked only 72nd out of the total 177 funds.
-The combination of Fund A’s low fees and investment earnings only ranked 42nd on a net benefit basis.
+For example, Fund A which charged the lowest fees during the 10 year period, produced investment earnings ranked only 97th out of the total 212 funds.
+The combination of Fund A’s low fees and investment earnings only ranked 39th on a net benefit basis.

-The second and third cheapest funds ranked 107th and 61st respectively (out of 177) on a net benefit basis.
+The second and third cheapest funds ranked 2nd and 7th respectively (out of 212) on a net benefit basis.
 Which goes to show that low fees may explain part of your net returns, but they are no guarantee.

 How does SuperRatings calculate the net benefit of a super account?

 While it’s important to know what fees you’re being charged by your fund, it might be even more important to understand the net benefit of your super account.
-Fees (that is, all costs and expenses) are only one aspect of your superannuation investment – a cost or expense.
-In comparison, the net benefit is the position you’re left in when all costs and returns are taken into account.
+Fees (that is, all costs and expenses) are only one aspect of your superannuation investment.
+While the net benefit is the position you’re left in after all costs and returns are taken into account.

-Their analysis takes into account Superannuation Guarantee contributions, fees, taxes and investment returns over a ten year period, based on an opening account balance and salary of $50,000.
+SuperRatings’ analysis includes Superannuation Guarantee contributions, fees, taxes and investment returns over a 10 year period, based on an opening account balance and salary of $50,000.